 |Board of Directors||Financial Information||About Us|

 We are proud to be able to tell you where your dollars go, how they are used and who they serve.
-We can do this because our recipients sign a contract with Tomorrow’s Hope saying they will supply quarterly reports to us detailing this exact information.
-It is important to us that our recipients are accounable to us so we can be accountable to you as a supporter.
+We can do this because our recipients sign a contract with Tomorrow’s Hope saying they will supply annual reports to us detailing this exact information.
+It is important to us that our recipients are accountable to us so we can be accountable to you as a supporter.
 Our Annual Reports show an average of 65% of each dollar raised has gone to our recipients.